General Software and Toolkits

 - Template Model for ABM Platform Comparisons

 a full agent life cycle (birth, reproduction, predation, and death), and a habitat with data read from an input file.
 Each implementation is made available as freeware with accompanying implementation notes.
-In addition, the authors include at this site a pointer to a paper titled
+The following paper,

 for these specific ABM platforms and for ABM platforms in general.

 Alan G. Isaac, "The ABM Template Models: A Reformulation with Reference Implementations"